junxit/us-congress-bills-109/bill.md

 ---
 legis-num: H.R.
 1036
 congress: 109th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 1036